 This medication is safe, if you take it as directed.
-Unfortunately, many teenagers take extremely high amounts of this medication to "feel good" and to have hallucinations.
+However, many teenagers take extremely high amounts of this medication to "feel good" and to have hallucinations.
 Like other drugs of abuse, this can be dangerous.
-Over-the-counter cough medicines that contain dextromethorphan often contain other medicines that can be also dangerous in the event of an overdose.
+Over-the-counter cough medicines that contain dextromethorphan often contain other medicines that can also be dangerous in an overdose.

-Although most people abusing dextromethorphan will need no treatment, some people will.
-Their survival is based on how quickly they receive help at a hospital.
+Although most people who abuse dextromethorphan will need no treatment, some people will.
+Survival is based on how quickly a person receives help at a hospital.

 The U.S. Food and Drug Administration (FDA) has linked the deaths of several teenagers to dextromethorphan abuse.

 DXM overdose; Robo overdose; Orange crush overdose; Red devils overdose; Triple C's overdose

 U.S. Food and Drug Administration.
 FDA Warns Against Abuse of Dextromethorphan (DXM).
 Rockville, MD: National Press Office; May 20, 2005.
 Talk Paper T05-23.